aral/ar.al-site/content/2019/10/11/build-a-simple-chat-app-with-site.js/index.md

     Try it out for yourself using [the live example](#first-chat-window), above.

+    Let’s fix this by adding some client-side validation to our example.
+There is a listing of all of the code so far, including the instructions below, at the end of the section.
+Refer to that if you get lost in where to add the various code snippets below.

-    Let’s fix this by adding a `validateForm()` function we can call to ensure that the form is valid.
-When the form’s not valid, we’ll disable the _Send_ button:
+    First, let’s create a `validateForm()` function we can call to ensure that the form is valid.
+That, in turn, will make use of a function called `isValidString()` that validates strings.
+If the form’s not valid, we’ll disable the _Send_ button:

     ```js
     // Is the passed object a valid string?